Getting Started

 "pgsql-basic": "postgresql-$v-repack postgresql-$v-wal2json postgresql-$v-pgvector",

-These aliases can be instantiated with major versions, or you can use versioned aliases like pg18, pg17, etc. For example, for PostgreSQL 18 you can use:
+These aliases can be instantiated with major versions, or you can use versioned aliases like pg18, pg17, and so on.
+The actively supported PostgreSQL major versions are now 14-18.
+For example, for PostgreSQL 18 you can use:

 Install Extensions